mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/_index.md

 docker compose up -d
 ```

 Once Mattermost is online, you can access the server at [http://localhost:8065](http://localhost:8065) and create your superuser account.
+You can also add `127.0.0.1 mattermost` to your `/etc/hosts` file to be able to access Mattermost at [http://mattermost:8065](http://mattermost:8065), which is the value of `MM_SERVICESETTINGS_SITEURL` for Docker networking.

 To temporarily stop the container (and preserve your database), use the following command: